m42e/lgh.nvim/README.md

 ## What this plugin does

 This plugin saves the file worked on in a git repository every time you save.
 Its a rewrite of https://github.com/m42e/vim-lgh in lua.
-So this runs only with neovim and is depending on [telescope](https://github.com/nvim-telescope/telescope.nvim) or fzf-lua as a fallback. fzf-lua does only support selection of previous file, no preview.
+So this runs only with neovim and is depending on [telescope](https://github.com/nvim-telescope/telescope.nvim).

+fzf-lua support has been removed

 ## Why?
 Don't you know undo?